Nexus Mods

-Nexus Mods is a website that hosts computer game modifications and other user-created content related to video game modding.
-It is one of the largest gaming mod sites on the web, with 30 million registered members and 4,071 supported games as of October 2025, with a dedicated forum and wiki for site and mod-related topics.

-Founded in 2001 as Morrowind Chronicles, a The Elder Scrolls III: Morrowind fan site, it became Morrowind Source with the addition of hosting mods for Morrowind.
-It continued to rebrand as it expanded to support more games, as TESSource, TESNexus, the Nexus, and finally Nexus Mods.
-The hosting and publication of particular mods by the site has been covered in the gaming and computer press.
+Nexus Mods is an online platform centred around the hosting of computer game modifications and other user-created content related to video game modding.
+Founded in 2001 as Morrowind Chronicles, a fan site for The Elder Scrolls III: Morrowind, it later became known as Morrowind Source with the addition of hosting mods for Morrowind.
+It continued to rebrand as it expanded to support additional games, going by the names TESSource, TESNexus, the Nexus, and finally Nexus Mods.
+It features a dedicated forum and wiki for site and mod-related topics.
+Nexus Mods has received particular coverage for the hosting and publication of particular mods by gaming and computer-related news publications.

-As of April 2021, Nexus Mods has a reported 26 million members and is the largest gaming modification site on the internet, ranking at #1090 in the Alexa Rankings, with over 4.5 billion downloads since its initial launch.
+As of April 2026, Nexus Mods has over 73.3 million registered users with 4,581 supported games, and has seen over 22.5 billion file downloads since its initial launch.

 History

-Nexus Mods was founded by Robin Scott and a friend in August 2001 as a fan site for the Bethesda Softworks game The Elder Scrolls III: Morrowind under the name "Morrowind Chronicles".
+Nexus Mods was founded by Robin Scott (Dark0ne) and a friend in August 2001 as a fan site for the Bethesda Softworks game The Elder Scrolls III: Morrowind under the name "Morrowind Chronicles".
 After the success of Morrowind Chronicles, Scott and the friend he was working with founded a company by the name of GamingSource and created the website TESSource, which allowed users to upload their modifications and custom content for games in The Elder Scrolls video game series.
 Scott soon became tired with the revenue of the websites being split when he was operating the websites by himself, and made the decision to break away from TESSource in 2007 and founded his own website under the name of TESNexus.
 Scott made use of the TESSource website with his new venture.
 This resulted in more than 200 additional games being supported by early 2017.

 Scott indicated in 2013 that the Nexus sites would remain free of corporate investment in the foreseeable future, also avoiding direct ads.
 Revenue instead came from premium memberships, with the site otherwise free.
 In December 2015, the website reported a possible security breach of account names, and recommended that its members change their passwords.
 Financial information was not breached, as the website uses PayPal for all transactions.

 In 2016, following an extensive survey of existing users, the website received its biggest redesign to date.
 The redesign saw the introduction of a responsive viewport allowing seamless browsing on a mobile device, an intuitive navigation bar and the ability to pin games to the user's profile.